60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 However, these benefits sometimes come at the cost of battery life.

-Right now, there isn’t too much content at 90Hz, let alone 120Hz.
+There isn’t too much content at 90Hz, let alone 120Hz.
 This could change in the future, though.

 If you’re looking for a new phone and want to future-proof your device, finding an option with a higher refresh rate could be worth it.